the-events-calendar/the-events-calendar/readme.txt

 * The Google Maps checkbox on Events --> Settings --> General is now enabled by default.
 * Updated the modal window that shows upon updating a recurring event, to clarify messaging.
 (PRO only).
 * The TRIBE_DISABLE_SHOP constant has been removed; use TRIBE_HIDE_UPSELL instead.
+* Various content clarification tweaks throughout the tabs on Events -> Settings.
 * Incorporated new Catalan translation files (PRO only), courtesy of Fran Rosa.

 **Bug Fixes:**